snp-labs/VECTIS/README.md

-# Batch ccSNARK
+# VECTIS

+- **TODO**: Refactor batch ccSNARK into VECTIS

-This is implementation of the batch ccSNARK protocol
+This is implementation of the VECTIS protocol

 ## Directory Structure